 One morning the sun rose high in the sky over the river that ran through that place.
 People went about their business not noticing at first, how much lighter the air felt, how warm and inviting the sun was.
 People smiled and said hello to one another and it wasn’t until a few hours later that they realized the lightness came from the fact that no one had heard the three awful tongues.
 The bravest in the place went to check.
 First to Helen’s house.
 Then to Agnes’s.
 Finally Thomas’s.
 No one was there.
 In fact, it looked as though no one had lived for a very long time at any of those three homes.

 But, where three people had vanished from their homes, it also happened that at a lonely spot along the river there suddenly appeared three magnificent trees in a cluster, heads bowed, whispering together as if trying to make sense of how they came to be there.

 Let this be fair warning to you: Do not use words to inflict pain.
 There is no reward waiting — in this world or others — for sharp tongues and wicked minds.

 This is not a lesson easily learned.

-On the other hand, those trees will be lovely for a long time to come.
-The town set out picnic tables by the river so that people may sit and watch the water and time drift leisurely past.
-And where the only sound they hear (besides their own voices) comes from the gentle rustle of leaves above them.
+On the other hand, the trees would be lovely for a long time to come.
+The town set out picnic tables by the river so that people could sit and watch the water and time drift leisurely past.
+And where the only sound they heard (besides their own voices) came from the gentle rustle of leaves above them.

 n.b.
 The photo is a picture of the trees along the St. Lawerence River in Akwesasne where my mother lives.
 This is the view from her window.
 I’ve had this photo and the idea that these trees were gossiping mulling around in my brain for awhile.
 A long time ago my mother told me a story from when she was a little girl living at Akwesasne, about an old woman who was thought to be able to transmute herself at will into a pig.
 That’s where the idea of transmutation came from.
 And these days there seem to be so many people speaking such unkind words, I thought a cautionary tale was in order.